egmont-security-team/mde-fixit-integration/README.md

 # MDE FixIt Integration

-A Azure Function that uses data from Microsoft Defender and FixIt to automate certain tasks descried in the [Automation](#automation) sections.
+A Azure Function that uses data from Microsoft Defender and FixIt to automate certain tasks described in the [Automations](#automations) sections.

 ## Automations